Blog Driver’s Licence Renewal in Ontario

 Can I renew my driver’s licence early?

 You can renew once you receive your renewal notice in the mail or email.
-You will typically get the notification 2 to 3 months prior to the expiry date.
+You will typically receive the notification 2 to 3 months before the expiry date.

-It is highly recommended to sign up for ServiceOntario digital reminders because they will no longer be sending paper renewal notices to most Ontarians (unless you fall in the exemptions) with products expiring after February 2022.
-You can also sign up for reminders by automated voice calls or text messages by calling toll-free at 1-800-267-8097.
+It is highly recommended to sign up for ServiceOntario digital reminders because they will no longer be sending paper renewal notices to most Ontarians (unless you fall into the exemptions) with products expiring after February 2022.
+You can also sign up for reminders by automated voice call or text message by calling toll-free at 1-800-267-8097.

 Ontario driver’s licence renewal FAQs

 You can renew an expired licence online up to a year after the expiration date.
-After one year, you will need to visit one of the in person ServiceOntario locations to renew.
-You cannot drive if is expired and you risk being fined.
+After one year, you will need to visit one of the in-person ServiceOntario locations to renew.
+You cannot drive if your licence is expired, and you risk being fined.

 Yes.
 It’s possible for another person to renew for you online.
 They will need access to your driver’s licence and other required documentation.
 Another person cannot renew for you at an in-person ServiceOntario location.